SBB BDe 4/4 II: Technical Characteristics

-History
+Operation

-The two special EMUs were delivered in 1956 and 1957 as BFe 4/4 II class numbers 881 and 882.
-In 1961 they were renumbered 1301 and 1302 and in 1963 reclassified to BDe 4/4 II.
-They ran in three car trainsets with a light steel carriage and a driving car.
+The two special EMUs were delivered in 1956 and 1957 as BFe 4/4^{II} class numbers 881 and 882.
+In 1961 they were renumbered 1301 and 1302 and in 1963 reclassified to BDe 4/4^{II}.
+They ran in three car trainsets with a light steel carriage.

-The BDe 4/4 IIs were underpowered and prone to frequent break downs, leading to them to often spending time in the workshop under repair.
+The BDe 4/4^{II}s were underpowered and prone to frequent break downs, leading to them to often spending time in the workshop under repair.
 To maintain the service, the CFF had to use unusual solutions including diesel haulage.
 Due to extensive electrification, the CFF does not possess many diesel locos.
 The first choice was Am 4/4, (former DB V 200 class) but these too were unreliable, forcing the occasional use of shunting locomotives, such as the diesel Em 3/3, or the quadruple voltage electric Ee 3/3 IV.
 None of these locomotives permitted train heating, which was a problem in winter.
-In 1977, a light steel coach (B 50 85 29-30 503) was fitted with a pantograph and switchgear to solve the problem.
+In 1980, a light steel coach (B 50 85 29-30 503) was fitted with a pantograph and switchgear to solve the problem.

-In 1995, the la Plaine - Geneva service was upgraded and branded Rhône Express Régional.
-After nearly 40 years of service, the venerable BDe 4/4 II were retired and replaced with new rolling stock.
+In 1995, the la Plaine – Geneva service was upgraded and branded Rhône Express Régional.
+After nearly 40 years of service, the BDe 4/4^{II}s were retired and replaced with new, Bem 550 rolling stock.